msraya/Pi-Star_DV_Dash/README.md

 wget http://tinyurl.com/f1rmb-pistar
 chmod +x f1rmb-pistar
 ```
 * Now you can execute this script with some arguments.
 For a complete list, use '-h' or '--help'
 The easiest way:
-	* To install these fork repositories:
+	* To install these forks repositories:
 	```shell
 	./f1rmb-pistar -ia
 	```